openstack-archive/bareon-allocator/doc/source/architecture.rst

           $ram / 2,
           4096)

-In order to implement an algorithm of swap size calculation we use `YAQL <https://github.com/openstack/yaql>`_, which is small but powerful enough query language.
+In order to implement algorithm of swap size calculation we use `YAQL <https://github.com/openstack/yaql>`_, which is small but powerful enough query language.
 Any value of the parameter which matches to **yaql=yaql expression** will be evaluated using YAQL, execution result will be passed as is to the Solver.

 Allocation solver
 -----------------